List of Indigenous Australians in politics and public service: Politicians

+Jacinta Nampijinpa Price was elected Senator for NT in May 2022 and appointed Shadow Minister for Indigenous Australians on 18 April 2023.

 Party leaders

 This section only includes those who held party leadership positions outside of a parliament.

 Warren Mundine was the first Indigenous Australian to become National President of the Australian Labor Party.

 There have been various leaders of the Australia's First Nations Political Party, however no candidate from this party has been successful in an election.